sprout-uci/APEX/README.md

 9- In the same "Sources" window, search for openMSP430_defines.v file, right click it and select Set File Type and, from the dropdown menu select "Verilog Header".

-Now we are ready to synthesize openmsp430 with VRASED's hardware the following steps might take several minutes.
+Now we are ready to synthesize openmsp430 with VAPE's hardware the following steps might take several minutes.

 10- On the left menu of the PROJECT MANAGER click "Run Synthesis", select execution parameters (e.g, number of CPUs used for synthesis) according to your PC's capabilities.